 We encourage a thriving private rented sector, which provides good quality and well-managed accommodation, and in which both landlords and tenants understand their rights and responsibilities.

-The National Housing Trust initiative – the first guarantee-based scheme for housing in the UK – changed thinking by showing how public and private sectors can, with strong leadership, support, incentives and collaboration, achieve transformative results.
+The National Housing Trust initiative – the first guarantee-based scheme for housing in the UK – showed how public and private sectors can, with strong leadership, support, incentives and collaboration, achieve transformative results.

-We also broke new ground as the first national government in the UK, and first public sector body in Scotland, to invest in an ethical financial instrument called Charitable Bonds.
-The Scottish Government agrees to forego most of the interest due on its investment, which immediately frees a proportion of the investment for donation to charity.
-SG loan investment of £37 million by 2016 will generate charitable donations of up to £10 million, supporting housing associations in providing up to 600 new affordable homes across Scotland.
+We also broke new ground as the first national government in the UK, and first public sector body in Scotland, to invest in an ethical financial instrument, charitable bonds.
+Scottish Government loan investment of £37 million by 2016 will generate charitable donations of up to £10 million, supporting housing associations in providing up to 600 new affordable homes across Scotland.

-We continue to find creative and ground-breaking ways to make the most of a method of funding called Financial Transactions.
-These are allocated to the Scottish Government by HM Treasury and have particular rules around their use.
-We have made a series of announcements on our spending plans for the financial year 2015–2016, with more to follow.
+We continue to find creative and ground-breaking ways to make the most of Financial Transactions, allocated to the Scottish Government by HM Treasury with particular rules about their use.
+We made a series of announcements on our spending plans for the financial year 2015–2016, with more to follow.

 Scotland has achieved its historic 2012 homelessness commitment.
 Now all of those assessed as unintentionally homeless by local authorities will be entitled to settled accommodation as a legal right.